vintgram/vintgram/README.md

 Software Engineer
 -----------------------------

-I am a Senior Games Developer at VISR Dynamics.
+Currently, I am a Senior Games Developer at VISR Dynamics.

 * 🌍  I'm based in Hull.
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/ernestas-milinskas-902998161/)